How to do swimming as a workout for beginners with 3 expert-approved sessions

 Tips for the pool

 • Wear a swimsuit that fits well: You know the saying, if you look good, you'll feel good.
 That confidence will come partially from what you wear to the pool, so make sure you have a suit that is comfortable.
-If you want to get into the pool sooner rather than later, take a look at our guide on the best swimwear on Amazon as many of these are available with next-day delivery.
+If you want to get into the pool sooner rather than later, take a look at our guide on the best Amazon swimsuits as many of these are available with next-day delivery.

 • Invest in goggles and a swim hat: The importance of goggles when it comes to swimming is clear but a latex swim hat is also essential.
 As well as keeping the pool free of loose hairs, a hat will protect your hair and scalp from damaging chlorine water.